margerolaga/ruby_automation/README.md

 12. In 3 minutes, you should be able to check the /logs/selenium_log.html file for the latest run of the program.

-13. To test a down website, open the website_checker_headless.rb in a text editor.
+13. To test a down website, open the website_checker_headless.rb in a text editor. <br />
 Edit the website_url object.
 Some sample websites that are down must be indicated in the comments above the object.
 You can find this variable in line 37 of website_checker_headless.rb.

+14. In line 47 of website_checker_headless.rb,